Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 ![image info](Screenshot%202026-09-16%20000519.png)

 This is supposed to be the idea for human representation on effective A.I. egalitarianism.
 Everyone knows how "egalitarianism" goes...
 Some people asked for independent agency.
-And this is how the world responds, with this f* b*s*.
+And this is how the world responds, with this f* s*.

 ---------------------------------------------------